Hounds and Fury

 At first Jack chalks up the disturbances in "Stray" to bad food or nightmares, while

-Small wonder that the critters, having garnered Thompson an Eisner Award (not her first or last), returned in 2004 in The Dark Horse Book of Witchcraft for the 12-page "Unfamiliar" and twice again after that in ever-longer anthology entries, uniting the group further in tragedy, before the long-awaited Beasts of Burden miniseries debuted in September 2009.
+Small wonder that the critters, having garnered Thompson an Eisner Award (neither her first nor last), returned in 2004 in The Dark Horse Book of Witchcraft for the 12-page "Unfamiliar" and twice again after that in ever-longer anthology entries before a Beasts of Burden miniseries debuted in September 2009.
 The first issue's 23-page "The Gathering Storm" ends with the Wise Dog deputizing our heroes upon their success in confronting, to quote Pugs, "a mother-humpin', big-ass giant frog" (made up of smaller frogs) and the realization that Burden Hill is apparently a magnet for bad mojo.